sourcegraph/about/content/blogposts/2020/can-you-hear-me-no-but-we-read-you.md

   headline="A quick caution"
   quote={
     <>
-      <p className="tw-inline">Most exercises to simulate the experience of living with a disability aren’t effective—or even a good idea—because they can never truly simulate what it’s like to live day-by-day, and can leave folks with a mistaken idea of the experience.</p>
+      <p className="inline">Most exercises to simulate the experience of living with a disability aren’t effective—or even a good idea—because they can never truly simulate what it’s like to live day-by-day, and can leave folks with a mistaken idea of the experience.</p>
       <br /><br />
-      <p className="tw-inline">But this idea was compelling because the unique nature of the hacky setup I’m using means that it’s not about <em>ability</em>, it’s about <em>technology</em>.
+      <p className="inline">But this idea was compelling because the unique nature of the hacky setup I’m using means that it’s not about <em>ability</em>, it’s about <em>technology</em>.
 It wasn’t about learning what it’s like to do video calls with a hearing problem: it was about learning what it’s like to rely on captions for video calls.</p>
     </>
   }
 />